tannerru/Ansible/README.md

 In addition to the playbooks, this repository also includes the following roles:

-- `thulium_drake.adjoin`: Common configurations for all servers.
+- `thulium_drake.adjoin`: Used to join Linux machines to Windows AD.
-- `ansible-role-dns`: Role for setting up a web server.
+- `ansible-role-dns`: Used to configured DNS on Debian/RHEL

 ## Usage